-Osteoclasts are cells that break down, or reabsorb, bone.
+Osteoclasts are cells that break down, or reabsorb, old bone.

-Below are some of the functions bones perform:
+Here are some of the things bones do:

 The skeleton gives structural support.

-Bones store and release, as needed, minerals that the body needs to work properly,
+Bones store and release minerals, such as calcium that the body needs to work properly.

 When cancer cells invade the bone, any or all of these bone functions may be affected.